nagendra9271/GradeCalculator/README.md

 # GradeCalculator

+#About
+> There are four exams ISA1 ISA2 ASSIGNMENTS ESA
+> ISA1 ISA2 exams each of for 40 marks ,ESA for 50 marks ,ASSIGNMENTS for 10 marks
+> AGGREGATE is calculated based on 50% from ESA ,20% each from ISA1,ISA2,10 % from assignments
+> If marks are already there then it will fetch information from database
+> Grade,Percentage will be given for each exam

 # how to use
   1. Login file is the main file
   2. You can chance the login name and password in `login.txt`